-(Judges 4:3) Then the people of Israel cried out to the LORD for help, for he had 900 chariots of iron and he oppressed the people of Israel cruelly for twenty years.
+(Judges 4:3) The sons of Israel cried to the LORD; for he had nine hundred iron chariots, and he oppressed the sons of Israel severely for twenty years.

 The name "Harosheth Haggoyim" means "smithy of the nations."
 A "smithy" was a worker in iron," similar to "blacksmiths" in the old west in America.
 The Israelites were in the process moving out of the Bronze Age and were no match for armies with new Iron Age weapons, which were made as an industry in Harosheth Haggoyim.
 The Israelites had to be cruelly oppressed for twenty years before they realized that their idols were powerless to help them and before they repented of their sins and cried out to God to save them.
 They looked for a judge to save them as God had done in the past.